knadh/listmonk/README.md

 ## Developers
-listmonk is a free and open source software licensed under AGPLv3.
+listmonk is free and open source software licensed under AGPLv3.
 If you are interested in contributing, refer to the [developer setup](https://listmonk.app/docs/developer-setup).
 The backend is written in Go and the frontend is Vue with Buefy for UI.

 ## License